mosip/commons/design/kernel/kernel-authn.md

 1. If the actual human user login, pass the username and password to the Auth server.

-2. In case of background serivces, pass the applicationid & secret-key.
+2. In case of background serivces, pass the clientid & secret-key.

 3. Once authenticated, the client receives the Auth Token.
 Client stores them in a secured local store.